-The Temporary Import Law (RIT), enacted in 1984, allows exporters to introduce raw materials, parts, and capital equipment into Honduran territory exempt from surcharges and customs duties as long as the material or part is to be incorporated into a product which is exported outside of the country.
+The Honduran Temporary Import Law (RIT), enacted in 1984, allows exporters to introduce raw materials, parts, and capital equipment into Honduran territory exempt from surcharges and customs duties if the material or part is to be incorporated into a product which is exported outside of the country.
 This law also provides a 10-year tax holiday on profits from these non-traditional exports, under certain conditions.

 Interested parties may obtain authorization for this program through the Ministry of Economic Development (SDE): https://sde.gob.hn/prohonduras/.
 Amendments made to the RIT law in 1997 allow manufacturers to export their products to other Central American countries.
 These amendments also permit local importers to resell machinery and equipment no longer needed, by paying an import duty based on its Cost, Freight, and Insurance (CIF) value.
 Companies that do not operate in free trade zones or export processing zones fall under the jurisdiction of the Temporary Import Law.